This post has been medically reviewed by Dr. Sarah Mathis, D.O.

 So, your dosage really, really depends on what kind of CoQ10 you are taking.
 And, how much you can afford.
 Because, here’s the thing- some infertility doctors still recommend huge doses of CoQ10, up to 800mg/day because 1) it is so safe with few serious side-effects, and 2) they figure the more, the better, right?
 In fact, some studies on heart patients have gone up to 1,200 mg/day without many side effects.

 Please note, that just because doctors aren’t worried about side effects, doesn’t mean they might not bother you.
-Taking too much COQ10 can lead to insomnia, headache, and stomach issues, for some people.
+Taking too much COQ10 can lead to insomnia, headache, and stomach issues, for some patient.

 But, at some point, ladies, you are really just going to pee this stuff out.
 Your body can only synthesize so much.
 AND, if you’re taking good quality stuff it is EXPENSIVE.
 So, don’t spend a gazillion dollars and take so much your body can’t process it.